cteitel/DataMgmt_book/docs/lists.md

 ## [1] "sapiens"
 ```

+Also remember that lists can include various types of objects, including models
+or `ggplot` objects.

 ## Nested data frames (list-columns)

 We can combine lists and data frames in `tidyverse` by making a list into a column.